Program

 European Parliament Resolution 2022/2139(INI) on prostitution highlights that this practice constitutes a form of violence against women and girls, urging Member States to adopt measures to reduce demand and strengthen the protection of victims.
 This panel will examine the legislative models adopted in Europe to address prostitution, analyzing their social, economic, and human impacts while integrating the growing digital dimension of this phenomenon and its specific effects on migrant women.

-- Mari Noichl, German MEP, Rapporteur of the September 2023 European Parliament resolution on prostitution
+• Maria Noichl, German MEP, rapporteur of the European Parliament’s September 2023 resolution on prostitution

 Questions – Answers